Who can use this: Tech admin, Business admin

 If the meeting time or date changes, you will need to forward each email with a meeting invite update to the Assistant.
 Gong cannot detect updates from previously forwarded invites.

 Each enabled provider must also be set up correctly.
-In the last column of the provider table, click on Settings to ensure the configuration settings are correct for that provider.
+In the last column of the provider table, click Settings to ensure the configuration settings are correct for that provider.

 Check the Details column for any errors or warnings regarding the web conference provider status.